Jordan Cox (tennis)

 Jordan Cox (born January 7, 1992) is an American tennis player.
 Cox has a career high ATP singles ranking of 449 achieved on March 21, 2011.
 He also has a career high ATP doubles ranking of 605 achieved on July 30, 2012.

 Cox made his ATP main draw debut at the 2017 BB&T Atlanta Open in the doubles draw partnering Emil Reinberg.
+Cox played college tennis at Georgia Gwinnett College.